Common Grace

 Some have said that we should.
 John Frame, for instance, writes:

-There is one verse, however, which contradicts Frame.
+There is one verse, however, where grace is used in the sense of common grace.
 Isaiah says, “Let favor be showed to the wicked, yet will he not learn righteousness; in the land of uprightness will he deal wrongfully, and will not behold the majesty of Jehovah.”
-(Isaiah 26:10) The word favor here (see here) is the verb form of the word hen which Frame mentions above.
+(Isaiah 26:10) The word favor is the verb form of the word hen which Frame mentions above.

 Is this an issue on which other Christians have spoken?